Lucas Copado: Personal life

 Copado was born in Munich, and is the son of Eva Schrobenhauser and former footballer Francisco Copado.
 His father Francisco is a dual Spanish-German citizen, having been born in Kiel to Spanish migrant workers.
 His German mother Eva is the daughter of Anton Schrobenhauser, retired footballer and SpVgg Unterhaching patron and former club treasurer.
-Lucas is also the nephew of retired Bosnian international footballer and Bayern Munich sporting director Hasan Salihamidžić (who married Esther Copado, the sister of Francisco Copado).
+Lucas is also the nephew of retired Bosnian international footballer and former Bayern Munich sporting director Hasan Salihamidžić (who married Esther Copado, the sister of Francisco Copado).
 Hasan's son and Lucas' cousin, Nick Salihamidžić, is also a footballer who has played for the Bayern Munich youth and second teams.